mary-vo/my-google-and-yelp-places/README.md

 * Upon completion a file called "curated_data.xlsx" will be created under data-analysis folder
 * Run [analysis.ipynb](src/analysis.ipynb)
   * You may need to choose your environment.
 Run All > Python Environments > choose Python environment (or venv)

+# Future Enhancements?
+There are still a number of things that I did not accomplish or discovered as potential enhancements in the future:
+  * Further cleansing of the data to combine data where necessary (i.e. data for California and CA can be combined)
+  * Remove duplications via use of a Phone number
+  * Write test cases for methods written in .py files
+  * Figure out how to include outlines for states without data in the choropleth map